oguzhantaksar/oguzhan_taksar_case/README.md

 Retry mechanism in API test is used because of API responses being not consistent, for specific requests sometimes it is responding with 200, sometimes it is 404.
 Since there are no clear requiriments, assertions made with assumptions.

-Test data created before every test for isolated testing.
+Test data created before and cleaned after for necesssary tests.

 For demonstration purposes some logs can be unnecessary, they can be removed it desired.